metaplex-foundation/docs/docs/03-guides/01-auction-house/02-cli.md

 Set 1 F7fejo7cT1fRyJxj1W2aWy3aeJz8iqLU9YvbBAzwJGh2 for sale for 1 from your account with Auction House Ee53kiwLVw5XG98gSLNHoQRi4J22XEhz3zsKYY2ttsb7
 ```

-#### Require Signoff
+#### Require Sign-off

-If the auction house is setup to require sign off its wallet, as well as the seller are provided to the command.
+If the auction house is set up to require sign off its wallet, as well as the seller are provided to the command.
 Do this using the `-ak` option.

 See the command help with